pombredanne/code.foxkit.us-adelie-apkkit/README.rst

 Background
 ----------
-Our new Linux distro (codename Adélie) combines pieces of Portage, a stable Python-based package build system, with the AlpineLinux package format, APK.
+Adélie Linux, our distribution, uses the Alpine Linux APK package manager.
 We need a pure Python library for manipulating and verifying APK packages.
 We also need a pure Python library for maintaining APK repositories.

 Objectives / success criteria
 -----------------------------
 * Compatibility with upstream APK Tools.
-* Stable v1 release by December 2016.
+* Stable v1 release by December 2018.
 * Minimal to no external dependencies.